Colin Firth: Personal life

 In 1989, Firth began a relationship with Meg Tilly, his co-star in Valmont.
 Their son, William Joseph Firth, was born in 1990.
 William is now also an actor, appearing with his father in Bridget Jones's Baby in 2016.
-The family moved to the Lower Mainland of British Columbia, Canada.
-Firth's acting career slowed until they broke up in 1994 and he returned to the UK.
+The family moved to the Lower Mainland of British Columbia, Canada but Firth and Tilly ultimately broke up in 1994.
 During the filming of Pride and Prejudice, Firth and co-star Jennifer Ehle began a romantic relationship, which received media attention only after their separation.

-In 1997, Firth married Italian producer Livia Giuggioli.
+In 1997, Firth married Italian activist Livia Giuggioli.
 They have two sons, Luca and Matteo.
 Firth speaks fluent Italian.
 The family divided their time between Wandsworth, in London, and Umbria, Italy.
 They announced their separation in 2019.
 They had gone through a private separation several years prior, but had reconciled.

 Firth was a vocal opponent of the Brexit initiative for the United Kingdom to leave the European Union.
 Following the referendum's passage, and the ensuing uncertainty over rights of non-EU citizens, he applied for "dual citizenship (British and Italian)" in 2017 to "have the same passports as his wife and children".
-The Italian interior minister, Marco Minniti, announced Firth's application had been approved on 22 September 2017.
-Firth said, "I will always be extremely British (you only have to look at or listen to me)."
+The Italian Ministry of the Interior announced Firth's application had been approved on 22 September 2017.
+Firth stated regarding the decision that "I have a passionate love of Italy" but "will always be extremely British (you only have to look at or listen to me)."

 In 2011, after winning the Academy Award for his portrayal of King George VI in The King's Speech, Firth suggested that he may be a republican (anti-monarchist) in a CNN interview with Piers Morgan, saying that voting was "one of his favourite things" and that unelected institutions were "a problem for him".

-Acting credits and awards
+Acting credits and accolades

 Firth has received numerous awards, including an Academy Award, Golden Globe Award, British Academy Film Award, and Screen Actors Guild Award for his performance as King George VI in Tom Hooper's historical drama The King's Speech (2010).

 He received an honorary doctorate on 19 October 2007 from the University of Winchester.
 On 13 January 2011, he was presented with the 2,429th star on the Hollywood Walk of Fame.
 In April 2011, Time included him in its list of the World's 100 Most Influential People.
 He was made a Freeman of the City of London on 8 March 2012, and was awarded an honorary fellowship by the University of the Arts London in 2012.

-Firth was appointed Commander of the Order of the British Empire (CBE) in the 2011 Queen's Birthday Honours for services to drama.
+Firth was appointed Commander of the Order of the British Empire (CBE) in the 2011 Birthday Honours for services to drama.